abstracta/skywalking-copilot/README.md

 devbox run agent
 ```

-**Note:** The agent is configured by default to connect to `http://localhost:9999` to the Skywalking server and auto trigger the copilot when the application under test is located at `http://localhost:9091`.
-If you want to try it with another Skywalking instance and application instance change [.env](./.env) file accordingly.
+**Note:** The agent is configured by default to connect to `http://localhost:9999` to the Skywalking server and auto-trigger the copilot when the application under test is located at `http://localhost:9091`.
+If you want to try it with another Skywalking instance and application instance, change the [.env](./.env) file accordingly.

-## Run chrome extension in dev mode
+## Run Chrome extension in dev mode

 ```bash
 devbox run browser
 ```

-Now if you open a new tab and navigate to the configured application monitored by skywalking (`http://localhost:9091/index.html`) the copilot should automatically activate, and you can start interacting with it.
+Now, if you open a new tab and navigate to the configured application monitored by skywalking (`http://localhost:9091/index.html`) the copilot should automatically activate, and you can start interacting with it.